dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 {% prettify %}
 sum = 7
-noise = 42
+noise = InstanceMirror on 42

-methods:
+Methods:
 my_method
-noise
 sum

-members:
 noise

-my_method
+All declarations:
 i
 j
 s
+my_method
 sum
+noise
+MyClass
 91
 {% endprettify %}

 At this point we’ve shown you enough to get started.
 Some more things you should be aware of follow.

 <aside>
 <div class="alert alert-warning">
-<strong>Caveat 4:</strong>
+<strong>Caveat 3:</strong>
 What you deploy is often less than what you wrote.
 This may interact with reflection in annoying ways.
 </div>
 </aside>

-Because the size of web applications needs to be kept down, deployed Dart applications may be subject to tree shaking and minification.
+Because the size of web applications needs to be kept down, deployed Dart applications may be subject to minification and tree shaking.
+We discussed minification above;
-_Tree shaking_ refers to the elimination of source code that isn’t called;
+_Tree shaking_ refers to the elimination of source code that isn’t called.
-_minification_ refers to the compaction of the code, which may include replacing symbols used in the original source.
+Both of these steps cannot generally detect reflective uses of code.

 Such optimizations are a fact of life in Dart, because of the need to deploy to JavaScript.